-Dual Speed Evaporator Fans
+Dual Speed Evaporator Fans (CRR40 PS Models)

-All CRR40 models feature 2-speed motors.
+All CRR40 PS models feature 2-speed motors.
 The evaporator fans operate continuously to circulate air inside the container.
 The fans operate on high speed for perishable cargo at setpoints of -9.9 C (14.1 F) and above.
 At setpoints of -10 C (14 F) and below, the evaporator fans operate on low speed for frozen cargo.

-The evaporator fan low speed rpm is one-half the high speed rpm.
+NOTE: Evaporator fan low speed rpm is one-half the high speed rpm.